anisbet/pipe/Readme.md

  -O{[any|cn],...}: Merge columns.
 The first column is the anchor column, any others are appended to it
                   ie: 'aaa|bbb|ccc' -Oc2,c0,c1 => 'aaa|bbb|cccaaabbb'.
 Use -o to remove extraneous columns.
                   Using the 'any' keyword causes all columns to be merged in the data in column 0.
- -p{c0:n.char,... }: Pad fields left or right with arbitrary 'n' characters.
+ -p{c0:n.char,... }: Pad fields left or right with arbitrary 'N' characters.
 The expression is separated by a
                   '.' character.
 '123' -pc0:"-5", -pc0:"-5.\\s" both do the same thing: '123  '.
 Literal
                   digit(s) can be used as padding.
 '123' -pc0:"-5.0" => '12300'.
 Spaces are qualified
-                  with either '\\s', '\\t', or '\\n'.
-Quote all expressions.
+                  with either '\\s', '\\t', '\\n', or '_DOT_' for a literal period.
  -P             : Ensures a tailing delimiter is output at the end of all lines.
                   The default delimiter of '|' can be changed with -h.
  -q{lines}      : Modifies '-H' behaviour to allow new lines for every n-th line of output.